insightsengineering/teal.transform/inst/refactor-notes.md

 </details>

 Where each function creates an object which holds the information consumed by the framework. `choices` and `selected` can be either:
-- explicit character denoting the name of the objects
-- Natural number denoting index of column
 - `tidyselect` selection_helpers (`?tidyselect::language`)
+- Integer denoting index of column(s)
+- explicit character denoting the name of the objects/columns/level

 ## Relationship between `picks` elements